cpmpercussion/creative-prediction/docs/_presentations/2022-haigen-performing-generative-controller.md

 <!-- Not something for pop music, but not unfamiliar in experimental, electronic, contemporary classical world. -->

+{% endcomment %}

 ## Generative AI System

-- gestural predictions are made by a Mixture Density Recurrent Neural Network
+- gestural predictions are made by a Mixture Density Recurrent Neural Network (implemented using ["Interactive Music Prediction System"---IMPS](https://creativeprediction.xyz/imps/))

-- this is an extension of common LSTM/RNN designs to allow expressive predictions of multiple continuous variables.
+- MDRNN: an extension of common LSTM/RNN designs to allow expressive predictions of multiple continuous variables.

 - MDRNN specs: 2 32-unit LSTM layers, 9-dimensional mixture density layer (8 knobs + time)

+- IMPS: A CLI Python program that provides MDRNN, data collection, training and interaction features.

+- communicates with music software over OSC (Open Sound Control)

+- in this case, MDRNN is configured for **"call-and-response"** interaction (or **"continuation"**)

 {% include slides/background-image.html
 id="xtouch"